kavijy/aws-python/README.md

 # aws-python
-Repository for AWS python automation
+Repository for AWS Automation using python